 So this brings me to introduce you to the incredible horses I have been privileged to ride and get to know.
 Each one of these beautiful animals has left me with something to remember, something learned and without doubt, something to smile and feel joy about.

 Bamba the Magic Mule: another first for me and what a fantastic experience she is!
-My first trail lope (canter) was on this incredible, big hearted lovely girl…she simply loves life and this joy is infectious as she carried me across some quite tricky terrain, her beautiful ear pricked and her lovely little feet merrily picking out the safest route.
+My first trail lope (canter) was on this incredible, big-hearted lovely girl…she simply loves life and this joy is infectious as she carried me across some quite tricky terrain, her beautiful ear pricked and her lovely little feet merrily picking out the safest route.
 Everyone needs the Bamba experience to lift their heart!

 Poncho the Appaloosa legend: Any horse that can complete the 2192 mile Mexico to Canada trail ride joins his Cowboy legend Nate Brown in that hall of fame.
 If Poncho could speak I think his story would be worth a listen.
-This beautiful, gentle, wise horse has every single quality required to instill confidence and sheer joy in any rider.
-I feel honored to have sat on the back of this glorious animal.
+This beautiful, gentle, wise horse has every single quality required to instil confidence and sheer joy in any rider.
+I feel honoured to have sat on the back of this glorious animal.

 Tina: As much as I love and revere the beautiful horses I have mentioned above – Tina “I have something to say about it” the Appaloosa Mare is hands down my ultimate favorite riding horse here.
 Feisty and funny, filled with attitude and does something for you because she’s considered it and agrees…..for now!
-Little girl you have made me feel 10 feet tall every single time I ride you, you have boldly and with so much sass, carried me across some of the most beautiful country side I have ever seen, you have shown me the way up and the way down the mountain side in your own perfectly confident style and when we loped up the path together – the smile on my face could probably be seen from Space!
+Little girl you have made me feel 10 feet tall every single time I ride you, you have boldly and with so much sass, carried me across some of the most beautiful countryside I have ever seen, you have shown me the way up and the way down the mountainside in your own perfectly confident style and when we loped up the path together – the smile on my face could probably be seen from Space!

 Thank you little mare.

 As much as I knew I would probably fall in love with a riding horse or two…inevitable for any horse lover, I guess I didn’t really think about the effect a certain young colt would have on me….until I locked eyes with him on about day 4!
 Big deep pools of liquid brown stared straight at me, beautiful little brown ears pricked forward he stood firmly in the middle of his corral and watched me from under his baby hair forelock.
 I was utterly under his spell…I mean completely captivated.
-Over the past week I have spent a little time with this beautiful boy, I successfully haltered him – however, he’s managed to wriggle free of his halter on 3 separate occasions (so clever!), I’ve fed him his grain from a nose bag and he’s allowed me to scratch him and stroke him – although potentially all on his terms….He is simply gorgeous and I have named him “Wyoming Spring”…he has summed up my experience and my adventure here so perfectly, and I know when I visit next Spring he will be bigger, bolder and just as beautiful.
+Over the past week I have spent a little time with this beautiful boy, I successfully haltered him – however, he’s managed to wriggle free of his halter on 3 separate occasions (so clever!), I’ve fed him his grain from a nose bag and he’s allowed me to scratch him and stroke him – although potentially all on his terms….He is simply gorgeous and I have named him “Wyoming Spring”… He has summed up my experience and my adventure here so perfectly, and I know when I visit next Spring he will be bigger, bolder and just as beautiful.